-Our financial instruments that are potentially subject to concentration of credit risk primarily consist of: cash equivalents, short term investments, accounts receivable, marketable securities, and restricted cash.
-We invest cash that is not required for immediate operating needs principally in money market funds and corporate securities through banks and other financial institutions in the United States, as well as in foreign countries.
+Our financial instruments that are potentially subject to concentration of credit risk primarily consist of cash equivalents, short term investments, accounts receivable, marketable securities and restricted cash.
+We invest cash that is not required for immediate operating needs principally in money market funds.